dalonsoro/BDVA-Data-Value-Creation-Framework/README.md

 ⚠️ **Work in Progress** ⚠️

-<small> <strong> This repository is currently under development and has not yet been formally validated by BDVA BoD, Technical Board and Task Force leads.
-Contributions and feedback are welcome, but please note that the framework is subject to changes </small> </strong>
+<big> <strong> This repository is currently under development and has not yet been formally validated by BDVA BoD, Technical Board and Task Force leads.
+Contributions and feedback are welcome, but please note that the framework is subject to changes </big> </strong>

 ## Concept and scope
 Systematic and structured approach that encompasses all elements needed to generate value from data along its whole value chain, specially in the data sharing phase, providing a way to organize, map and provide these components.
 A crucial class of these components will be technical enablers to connect data lifecycle to real use cases, applications and other instruments, but also elements for governance, interoperability, trust and monetization